TheMythMC/Phoenix-Bot/README.md

 # core
 Free version of Phoenix Bot.
-Rewrite in process.
+Rewrite in progress.